microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 Once set during creation through the displayName property, the subject of the certificate cannot be updated.
 The startDateTime is set to the same time the certificate is created using the action.
 The endDateTime can be up to three years after the certificate is created.
+This API is available in the following national cloud deployments.

 ### [Clear-MgBetaApplicationVerifiedPublisher](Clear-MgBetaApplicationVerifiedPublisher.md)
-Unset the the verifiedPublisher previously set on an application, removing all verified publisher properties.
+Unset the verifiedPublisher previously set on an application, removing all verified publisher properties.
 For more information, see Publisher verification.
+This API is available in the following national cloud deployments.

 ### [Confirm-MgBetaApplicationMemberGroup](Confirm-MgBetaApplicationMemberGroup.md)
 Check for membership in a specified list of group IDs, and return from that list those groups (identified by IDs) of which the specified user, group, service principal, organizational contact, device, or directory object is a member.